 If you paid less than $600 in interest to a federal loan servicer during the tax year and do not receive a 1098-E, you may contact your servicer for the exact amount of interest you paid during the year so you can then report that amount on your taxes.

 That depends on how much you paid in interest, how many federal loan servicers you had, and some other factors.
-Read through the scenarios below to find where you fit and know how many 2015 1098-Es you should expect.
+Read through the scenarios below to find where you fit and learn how many 2017 1098-E’s you should expect.

-If you paid less than $600 in interest to any of your federal loan servicers, you may need to contact each servicer as necessary to find out the exact amount of interest you paid during the year.
+If you paid less than $600 in interest to any of your federal loan servicers, you can contact each servicer as necessary to find out the exact amount of interest you paid during the year.